 The Academic Advising Office provides administrative and curricular support to all St. Olaf students and advisors.
-The office provides high-quality, timely service on routine and general academic curricular questions and encourages all students to become more knowledgeable and involved in planning their academic programs.
+The office provides high-quality, timely service on academic curricular questions and encourages all students to become more knowledgeable and involved in planning their academic programs.

 Students generally will have at least two advisors during their time at St. Olaf—a College Advisor, typically for the first two years, and a Major Advisor.
 Every incoming St. Olaf student will be matched with a faculty or staff College Advisor in August.
 The College Advisor will be the first guide to a liberal arts education at St. Olaf.
 College Advisors will discuss students’ interests and goals, and assist with course registration.
 They will introduce opportunities for international and off-campus study and experiential learning, as well as encourage the use of resources on campus to explore academic, career, and lifelong goals.
 Because the role of the College Advisor is to advise broadly, College Advisors will come from all areas of the college and typically are not in a department in which students are considering a major.*

 All incoming students normally will meet with their College Advisor at the Meet and Greet event on opening day during Week One Orientation as well as the morning of registration to review their registration plans.
 Students will be required to meet at least once a semester with their College Advisor.